-Amestapo refers to American police (literally American-state-police) and intentionally invokes the gestapo seen under nazism.
+Amestapo is a word from Heoist philosophy which refers to American police (literally American-state-police) and intentionally invokes the gestapo seen under nazism.

 Anarchism is a stateless model necessary for the realization of Communism.
-In Anarchism, there is no state which controls the people below it, in favour of the people equitably caring for each other and keeping each other safe.
+In Anarchism, there is no state which controls the people below it, in favour of the people equitably caring for each other and keeping each other safe through the medium of free association.
 This model inherently requires the abolition of police enforcement systems.

 The bourgeois proletariat are proletarians who may make a large chunk or the majority of their capital through methods such as investments, but still require labour to survive.
 Were their investments to crash, they would be reduced to poverty.